Split Testing Vs A/B Testing: When to use what

 A/B testing and split testing shouldn’t be mutually exclusive.
 Instead, they should be used as complementary tests that can work together to get the most out of your site’s pages.

-It’s best to use split testing for making huge changes, and then using an A/B test to optimize an existing page further once that considerable change has been made.
+It’s best to use split testing for making huge changes.
+And then use an A/B test to optimize an existing page further once that considerable change has been made.

-Once the test has ended, use the results to choose the page that performed best as the control for an A/B test.
+Once the test has ended, use the results to choose the page that performed the best.
+This page can then be used as the control for an A/B test.

 From here, you can optimize the winning page even more by changing smaller, individual elements of the page.